WXYC/dj-site/README.md

 ## Technologies Used
 - React: The front-end framework used for building the revised WXYC Card Catalog.
 - MUI Joy UI: A library of pre-built UI components for React that allows fast and beautiful feature development.
-- Vercel: The cloud platform used for deployment and hosting.
+- Github Pages: For hosting the frontend and automating publication.
 - Axios: A JavaScript library used for making HTTP requests to the AWS API Gateway.

 ## Installation and Setup
-1. Clone the repository: `git clone https://github.com/your-username/WXYC-Card-Catalog-Revised.git`
+1. Clone the repository: `git clone https://github.com/WXYC/dj-site.git`
-2. Navigate to the project directory: `cd WXYC-Card-Catalog-Revised`
+2. Navigate to the project directory: `cd dj-site`
 3. Install dependencies: `npm install`
 4. Run the application: `npm start`
 5. Access the application locally: Open your web browser and visit `http://localhost:3000`